-If you are unable to attend NSO on your selected date, log into your My Blue Hen Home portal to revisit the NSO Registration Form.
-On the form, review the alternate available dates for your College and major (if any) under "Orientation Date".
-You must select one of the available dates listed for your College and major.
-If you questions about the NSO dates, contact the Office of New Student Orientation at email@example.com or (302) 831-3313.
+If you are unable to attend NSO, log into your My Blue Hen Home portal to revisit the NSO Registration Form and cancel your registration.
+If you have questions about NSO, contact us at firstname.lastname@example.org or (302) 831-3313.

 There are several things you should bring with you to NSO in order to ensure a successful day on-campus.
-Please bring a government issued ID; your completed Immunization forms (if you have not yet mailed them to Student Health Services); and a sweater or light jacket because the air conditioning inside Trabant and other campus buildings gets VERY cold.
+Please bring a government issued ID and your completed Immunization forms (if you have not yet mailed them to Student Health Services).

-New students will receive an email regarding room assignments from Residence Life & Housing in late June.
+New students will receive an email regarding room assignments from Residence Life & Housing in late January or early February.
 Additional information about living on campus is available at www.udel.edu/reslife/.

-The official move-in day for new UD students enrolled for fall 2016 is Saturday, August 27 from 8am-4pm.
-To prepare, review the Move-In Guide available on the Residence Life & Housing website.
+The official move-in day for new UD students enrolled for spring 2017 is Sunday, February 5.
+To prepare, review the spring Move-In Guide on the Residence Life & Housing website.